sara-sabr/ITStrategy/_pages/en/web-services-access.md

 To support the adoption of the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), ESDC needs to:

 - Grant access to additional Web tools (see [Appendix A](#appendix-a---web-tools-to-grant-access)) for IITB employees, as a step toward broader open access to the Internet for ESDC employees; and
-- Perform an evaluation of security monitoring tools, active at the source (application and database) and the perimeter (DLP), to mitigate future risks associated with broader open access to Web tools.
+- Perform an evaluation of security monitoring tools, active at the source (application and database) and the perimeter (DLP), to mitigate future risks associated with broader open access to the Internet.

 ### Next Steps